 - Your child becomes very sick.

-- The rash does not get better.
+- The rash does not get better or gets worse.

 - Your child gets a secondary bacterial infection from scratching the rash.